3DStreet/3dstreet-docs/docs/about-3dstreet/terms-and-conditions.md

 These Terms and Conditions may have been translated if We have made them available to You on our Service.
 You agree that the original English text shall prevail in the case of a dispute.

+## Force Majeure

+The Company shall not be liable for any failure to perform its obligations under these Terms where such failure results from any cause beyond our reasonable control, including, but not limited to, mechanical, electronic, or communications failure or degradation, acts of God, terrorist attacks, pandemics, or government regulations or restrictions.

+## Assignment

+These Terms and Conditions, and any rights and licenses granted hereunder, may not be transferred or assigned by You, but may be assigned by the Company without restriction.
+Any attempted transfer or assignment in violation hereof shall be null and void.

+## Entire Agreement

+These Terms and all policies or operating rules posted by us on the Service constitute the entire agreement and understanding between You and the Company and govern Your use of the Service, superseding any prior or contemporaneous agreements, communications, and proposals, whether oral or written, between You and us.

 ## Changes to These Terms and Conditions